 My family and I were snoozing away one chilly morning when we were awakened abruptly by a shrill noise.
+No, it wasn’t my wife.
+(I am so dead when she reads this article).
 The annoyance was my carbon monoxide alarm sounding.
 Pulling myself out of bed, I noticed the house heating system was also on.
 I set the thermostat low, but the temperature had dropped enough during the night for it to engage.
 When it lit off, something went terribly wrong with the air and fuel mixture.
 It was running very rich and I could feel the heat coming through the door to the heater’s closet.
 However, it wasn’t the heat that concerned me.
-What got my attention was the reading on my carbon monoxide detector’s display panel.
+What got my attention was the reading on my CO detector’s display panel.

-Here’s a quick science lesson: carbon monoxide is an odorless, tasteless and colorless gas that is a byproduct of incomplete combustion, especially from fossil fuels.
-Almost anything that burns gives off carbon monoxide, and you won’t know it’s there.
+Here’s a quick science lesson: CO is an odorless, tasteless and colorless gas that is a by-product of incomplete combustion, especially from fossil fuels.
+Almost anything that burns gives off CO, and you won’t know it’s there.
 It can kill quickly if concentration levels are high enough.
-At 50 parts per million, most healthy adults get symptoms of carbon monoxide poisoning — which include headache, nausea and vomiting — in the early stages of exposure.
-The higher the concentration, the quicker carbon monoxide can render you unconscious and eventually lead to death.
+At 50 parts per million, most healthy adults get symptoms of CO poisoning — which include headache, nausea and vomiting — in the early stages of exposure.
+The higher the concentration, the quicker CO can render you unconscious and eventually lead to death.

 Red blood cells carry oxygen around your body and there’s a substance called hemoglobin that is part of these cells.
 Hemoglobin is what grabs oxygen molecules and moves them around your body.
-Hemoglobin attraction to carbon monoxide is about 400 times greater than it is to oxygen.
-So when carbon monoxide is present, hemoglobin will latch onto it instead of the oxygen.
+Hemoglobin attraction to CO is about 400 times greater than it is to oxygen.
+So when CO is present, hemoglobin will latch onto it instead of the oxygen.
 Your hemoglobin molecules can’t carry enough oxygen to keep you alive.
 All the while, you’re unaware because you cannot smell, taste or see it.
-Thus, carbon monoxide is dubbed the silent killer.
+Thus, CO is dubbed the silent killer.

-Fortunately, we did hear the alarm and got out of the house in time.
+Fortunately, we did hear the CO alarm and got out of the house in time.
 I turned off the heater and turned on our whole-house exhaust fan as we left.
-None of us had carbon monoxide poisoning symptoms and went back inside 30 minutes later.
-This incident is exactly why I purchased a carbon monoxide detector and it’s why you should too.
+None of us had CO poisoning symptoms and went back inside 30 minutes later.
+This incident is exactly why I purchased a CO detector and it’s why you should too.